Du4nG/SSG-2/content/posts/panacea/index.md

 \
 *"Tokyo Tower, I wonder where it is."*
 \
-*"Huh ?
-Ain't it right here ?
-I just saw it !"*
+*"Ain't it right here ?
+Saw it on my way here."*
 \
-*"You know it's not the same right ?"*
+*"You know it's not the same, right ?"*
 \
 \
 \